 The above describes a dream (The Bear and the Flagpole), a dream that symbolises most anxiety

-disorders and how we can live our lives with these problems: constantly alert... always anxious to some degree.
+disorders and how we come to live our lives with these problems: constantly alert, always anxious to some degree.

 When life makes us feel vulnerable and scared, and insecurity builds, many of us dream about being chased by some wild beast, unable

 to shake it off.
-This represents anxiety building up for no apparent reason... increasing feelings of insecurity.
+This represents anxiety building up for no apparent reason and the increasing feelings of insecurity.

-The flagpole symbolises anxiety disorders and our attempts to stop our anxiety by being 'better' in some way, to be at the top... it's an
+The flagpole symbolises anxiety disorders and our attempts to stop the anxiety by being 'better' in some way, to be at the top... it's an

 anxious struggle to stop the fear inside).

-With anxiety-related problems (including depression as such a problem) we watch ourselves in everything we do and it's not difficult to appreciate how this self
+With anxiety-related problems (including depression) we watch ourselves in everything we do and it's not difficult to appreciate how this self